willlucas1512/willlucas1512.github.io/_posts/2019-05-31-post-pet4all.md

   - Post Formats
 ---

-Protótipo de app marketplace para venda e compra de produtos de pet shops.
-Feito em algumas horas na plataforma Figma.
+Marketplace app prototype for selling and buying pet shop products.
+Made in a few hours on Figma.

 ![Captura de tela1](/assets/images/pet4all.png)
 ![Captura de tela2](/assets/images/pet4all2.png)